Powering the Future

 The future of the energy industry is always in our sights at PEC.
 Click through the tabs below to see how we’re planning the future of our service area, laying the groundwork to supply our members’ current and future energy needs and employing the latest monitoring technology to maintain our lines and deliver minimal interruptions and rapid restoration.

-When PEC installed its first TWACS (Two-Way Automatic Communication System) meters in 1997, the goal was to get easier, faster, less expensive meter readings.
-But they also allowed PEC to develop real-time system monitoring, interconnection, net metering and the MyUse Energy Analyzer — steps toward a more efficient, smarter grid.
+PEC installed its first TWACS (Two-Way Automatic Communication System) meters in 1997 to get easier, faster, less expensive meter readings.
+That same technology allowed PEC to develop enhanced system monitoring and faster, more accurate outage recognition.

 Pedernales Electric Cooperative is a distribution and transmission cooperative, which means PEC doesn’t generate power but makes sure it is distributed reliably and affordably to its members.

 The Lower Colorado River Authority is PEC’s primary wholesale provider for electricity.
 The LCRA generates power from a number of sources, including six hydroelectric dams, three gas-fired plants and a coal-fired facility.
-In 2010, the LCRA estimated that about 50 percent of its power is generated from coal, 46 percent from natural gas, 2 percent from hydroelectricity and 2 percent from wind energy.
+In 2013, the LCRA estimated that about 60 percent of its power was generated from coal, 33 percent from natural gas, and 7 percent from hydroelectricity and wind energy.

 PEC also has an agreement with AEP Energy Partners, which provides electricity produced by South Trent Wind Farm.

 Pedernales Electric Cooperative is currently developing a long-term integrated resource plan (IRP) and has hired independent consulting firm Burns & McDonnell to analyze current and forecasted energy requirements and develop resource plan options for consideration by PEC's Board of Directors.